net_version - BNB Smart Chain

-The RPC net_version for BSC returns the current network ID, helping applications identify which blockchain network they are interacting with.
+The RPC net_version for BSC returns the current network ID, helping to identify the specific blockchain network being interacted with.

 Supported Networks